the3rdPoliceman/PlantHardener/readme.md

 ##  Installation
 1. Clone or download this repository
+2. In the directory, run `python3 -m venv venv` to set up the venv
+3. Run `source venv/bin/activate` to activate the venv
-2. Install dependencies with `pip install -r requirements.txt`
+4. Install dependencies with `pip install -r requirements.txt`

 ##  Reinstalling Required Libraries after updating Jeffrey